3-Person Officiating

 Throw-in in last 2 minutes when ball is advanced following time out

-Since the “throw-in line” does not exist on provincial floors, a team advancing the throw-in due to a timeout shall take the resulting throw-in on the sideline opposite the scorer’s table at a point equal to the top of the existing 3-point line.
+Since the “throw-in line” does not exist on provincial floors, a team advancing the throw-in due to a timeout shall take the resulting throw-in on the appropriate sideline at a point equal to the top of the existing 3-point line.

 Shot Clock reset on offensive rebound